No Night Is Too Long: Summary

 The next morning the cruise group go to an island to look at dinosaur fossils.
 While the rest of the group explore the island, Ivo and Tim have a heated argument.
 Before Ivo has a chance to leave, Tim reveals that he would have left Ivo long ago if it wasn't for Isabel, and she was the only reason he stayed.
-This enrages Ivo, and in the ensuing fight, Tim accidentally throws him against the rocky mountainside, believing he is dead.
-Tim manages to flee to Vancouver, without creating any suspicion.
+This enrages Ivo, and in the ensuing fight, Tim accidentally throws him against the rocky mountainside and thinks he is dead.
+Tim flees to Vancouver without creating - he believes - any suspicion.
 Once there he fails to track down Isabel, but has a brief sexual relationship with a homeless drifter, Thierry, and begins to have hallucinations of seeing Ivo.
 Before returning to England Tim buys expensive items for Thierry with Ivo's credit card, giving Thierry the impression that Tim is rich; he also confesses to him that he has killed someone.
 Ivo, who survived his injury and was rescued a few days later, meanwhile travels to Vancouver to confront Isabel; unbeknownst to Tim, Isabel is Ivo's sister who had been asked to keep an eye on Tim's behaviour while Ivo was away lecturing on the first cruise.
 Ivo angrily reproaches her for seducing Tim, since she knew of Ivo's feelings.

-A year later, back home, Tim receives anonymous letters, from someone aware of his crime.
-Thierry shows up at Tim's house and it is clear Thierry wants money and hopes to rob Tim; he stays overnight but has disappeared by the morning.
+A year later, back home, Tim receives anonymous letters from someone aware of his crime.
+Thierry shows up at Tim's house and it is clear Thierry wants money and hopes to rob Tim.
+He stays overnight but has disappeared by the morning.

-Tim attends a performance of Der Rosenkavalier at the town music festival, and at the end bumps into James, who had been one of his admirers at school and is now a lawyer.
+Tim attends a performance of Der Rosenkavalier at the town music festival and at the end bumps into James, who had been one of his admirers at school, and is now a lawyer.
 He also sees Ivo in the foyer and rushes frightened from the theatre, believing himself to be pursued and finds himself cornered on the beach with Ivo.
-Tim allows Ivo to come to his house and discusses the previous events with him; Ivo asks for Isabel's scarf, which Tim has kept in a drawer with all his photos of Ivo – at this point Tim discovers that she is Ivo's sister.
+Tim allows Ivo to come to his house and discusses the previous events with him.
+Ivo asks for Isabel's scarf, which Tim has kept in a drawer with all his photos of Ivo – at this point Tim discovers that she is Ivo's sister.
 Tim invites Ivo to stay overnight but Ivo decides to leave, and Tim gives him the yellow coat Ivo had bought for him.
-Walking in the pouring rain to the hotel wearing Tim's coat, Ivo is murdered by Thierry, who had mistaken him for Tim.
+Walking in the pouring rain to the hotel wearing Tim's coat, Ivo is murdered by Thierry, who mistakes him for Tim.